Mickey Rooney: Final years

-Rooney wrote a memoir titled Life is too Short, published by Villard Books in 1991.
+Rooney wrote a memoir titled Life Is too Short, published by Villard Books in 1991.
 A Library Journal review said, "From title to the last line, 'I'll have a short bier', Rooney's self-deprecating humor powers this book."
-He wrote a novel about a child star, published in 1994, The Search for Sunny Skies.
+He wrote a novel about a child star, published in 1994, The Search for Sonny Skies.
 On November 10, 2000, he starred in the Disney Channel original movie Phantom of the Megaplex.

 Despite the millions of dollars that he earned over the years, such as his $65,000-a-week earnings from Sugar Babies, Rooney was plagued by financial problems late in life.
 His longtime gambling habit caused him to "gamble away his fortune again and again".
 He declared bankruptcy for the second time in 1996 and described himself as "broke" in 2005.
 He kept performing on stage and in the movies, but his personal property was valued at only $18,000 when he died in 2014.

 Rooney and his wife Jan toured the country in 2005 through 2011 in a musical revue called Let's Put on a Show.
 Vanity Fair called it "a homespun affair full of dog-eared jokes" that featured Rooney singing George Gershwin songs.

 In 2006, Rooney played Gus in Night at the Museum.
 He returned to play the role again in the sequel Night at the Museum: Battle of the Smithsonian in 2009, in a scene that was deleted from the final film.

 On May 26, 2007, Rooney was grand marshal at the Garden Grove Strawberry Festival.
-He made his British pantomime debut, playing Baron Hardup in Cinderella, at the Sunderland Empire Theatre over the 2007 Christmas period, a role he reprised at Bristol Hippodrome in 2008 and at the Milton Keynes theatre in 2009.
+He made his British pantomime debut, playing Baron Hardup in Cinderella, at the Sunderland Empire Theatre over the 2007 Christmas period, a role he reprised at Bristol Hippodrome in 2008 and at the Milton Keynes theater in 2009.

 In 2011, Rooney made a cameo appearance in The Muppets, and in 2014, at age 93, six weeks before his death, he reprised his role as Gus in Night at the Museum: Secret of the Tomb, which was dedicated to Robin Williams, who also died that year, and to him.
-Although confined to a wheelchair, he was described by director Shawn Levy as "energetic and so pleased to be there.
+Although reliant on a wheelchair, he was described by director Shawn Levy as "energetic and so pleased to be there.
 He was just happy to be invited to the party."

 An October 2015 article in The Hollywood Reporter maintained that Rooney was frequently abused and financially depleted by his closest relatives in the last years of his life.
 The article said that it was clear that "one of the biggest stars of all time, who remained aloft longer than anyone in Hollywood history, was in the end brought down by those closest to him.
 He died humiliated and betrayed, nearly broke, and often broken."
-Rooney suffered from bipolar disorder and had attempted suicide two or three times over the years, with resulting hospitalizations reported as "nervous breakdowns".